terdong/my-nixos-config/README.md

 ## Troubleshooting
 - Permissions: Ensure you have the correct permissions for the files and directories.
 - File System: If you encounter read-only file system errors, ensure the NixOS and Home directories are writable.
-- Nix Commands: If Flake commands don’t work, confirm experimental-features = nix-command flakes is set in your Nix config.
+- Nix Commands: If Flake commands don’t work, confirm "experimental-features = nix-command flakes" is set in your Nix config.
-- If you run "nixos-rebuild switch --flake ." and it says 'No such file or directory', Run "git add *"
+- If you have added files and run "nixos-rebuild switch --flake ." and it says 'No such file or directory', Run "git add *"
 - On Linux not WSL: As mentioned earlier, it has not been tested in a general Linux environment, but it is expected that there will be no problem if "./nixos/platforms/linux/default.nix" is ​​set properly.
 - my-config.toml: Nix follows the principle of purity.
 Therefore, it cannot create an impurity situation where it loads external files or newly added files, so it has no choice but to manage files as they are.
 If you want to update to the latest version from github, I recommend using the simple and convenient "npull" alias(assuming only my-config.toml has changed).
 - How to fix a clipboard not working in WSL environment: